 Season the top as desired, our dry turkey rub is fabulous.

 - This whole process should take less than 25 minutes

 - Close pressure cooker lid and set to 30 minutes on high.

 - This timing was perfect for this size breast.

-- Then crisp the outside to your liking, slice and serve!
+- Then crisp the outside to make a moist turkey, slice and serve!